choosehappy/QuickAnnotator/README.md

 ```
  E:\Study\Research\QA\qqqqq\test1\quick_annotator>python QA.py
 ```
-By default, it will start up on *localhost:5555*
+By default, it will start up on *localhost:5555*. *5555* is the port number setting in [config.ini](https://github.com/choosehappy/QuickAnnotator/blob/main/config/config.ini#L6) and user should confirm {port number} is not pre-occupied by other users on the host.

 *Warning*: virtualenv will not work with paths that have spaces in them, so make sure the entire path to `env/` is free of spaces.
 ### Config Sections